Gordon Korman: Author Q and A

-Q: Why did you write this book and why did you name it DIVE?
+Why did you write this series and why did you name it Dive?
+From ReNeaSha, age 11, and Mallerie, age 8

-A: DIVE fit perfectly because it’s about kids who scuba dive who discover the shipwreck of a 17th century ship carrying more than a billion dollars worth of gold.
-I also toyed with the idea of calling it “Reef” or “Treasure,” but I stuck with DIVE because it’s such a great action word.
+Dive fit perfectly because it's about kids who scuba dive who discover the shipwreck of a 17th century ship carrying more than a billion dollars worth of gold.
+I also toyed with the idea of calling it "Reef" or "Treasure," but I stuck with Dive because it's such a great action word.

-Q: What is it like being a book writer?
+What is it like being a book writer?
 Do you enjoy your job being an author and writing a book?
 How did you think of your first adventure book?
+From Alyssa, age 6; Jessica, age 13, and Melissa, age 12

-Q: When did you start writing books for elementary aged children?
+When did you start writing books for elementary aged children?
 When you write books why do you pick such young characters with such great adventures?
+From Patty, age 13, and Rachel, age 11

-A: I wrote my first book, THIS CAN’T BE HAPPENING AT MACDONALD HALL, when I was in 7th grade.
-It was a language arts project – we had an entire semester to work on whatever we wanted.
+I wrote my first book, This Can't Be Happening at Macdonald Hall, when I was in 7th grade.
+It was a language arts project — we had an entire semester to work on whatever we wanted.
 It was published when I was in 9th grade.

 I try to make my characters funny and/or exciting because writing a novel is almost like living with those characters for a few months.
 I certainly wouldn't want to spend so much time hanging out with boring characters — and I don't think anybody would enjoy reading about them.

-Q: Why did you decide to write No More Dead Dogs?
+Why did you decide to write No More Dead Dogs?
 Where do you get your ideas?
-When I try to write a book I'm dumbfounded.
+When I try to write a book, I'm dumbfounded.
+From Brittany, age 12, and Taylor, age 12

-Q: I was at your assembly in Farmingdale Public Schools - the Book Parade 2003.
+I was at your assembly in Farmingdale Public Schools — the Book Parade 2003.
 I was wondering what is your favorite book series besides your own???
+From Dennis, age 11

-A: My all-time favorite book is THE HITCH-HIKER’S GUIDE TO THE GALAXY by Douglas Adams.
+My all-time favorite book is The Hitch-Hiker's Guide to the Galaxy by Douglas Adams.

-Q: How many publishers did you have to send your book to, to get it published?
+How many publishers did you have to send your book to, to get it published?
+From Christina, age 10

-Q: Which one of the books you have written is your favorite?
+Which one of the books you have written is your favorite?
 What was your favorite book when you were thirteen?
 When did you know that you wanted to be a writer?
+From Nina, age 13

-Q: In the Everest and Island books, it seemed like Luke and Dominic were your favorite characters.
+In the Everest and Island books, it seemed like Luke and Dominic were your favorite characters.
 Am I right?
 Do they resemble you at all?
 Which one of the characters is your absolute favorite?
 Which one resembles you the most?
+From Mandy, age 13

-Q: Why did you have to make Bryn and her sleepwalking condition happen?
+Why did you have to make Bryn and her sleepwalking condition happen?
 When I was reading your first book I was kinda mad but now I've got over it and I'm starting to like Sammi.
 You and Bruce Coville are my favorite authors in the world.
-But the whole point of this Question is why did you wash out Bryn?
+But the whole point of this question is why did you wash out Bryn?
+From Vannah, age 10, and Mandy, age 13

-A: My goal in EVEREST #1 was to make the final team as unpredictable as possible.
+My goal in Everest #1 was to make the final team as unpredictable as possible.
 So it was always in the plan for the top male and female candidates, Chris Alexis and Bryn Fiedler, not to make it.
 The sleepwalking was just to add a little mystery.

 By the way, Bruce Coville is a friend of mine.
 He'll be happy to know you're a fan.